InboundResearch/Bedrock/Java/README.md

 # Bedrock 2
-Bedrock is a foundation for rapidly building microservices with client interactions.
-Version 2 is a re-architecture that moves all parameters into the POST data for security.
+Bedrock is a foundation for rapidly building microservices using JSON for client interactions.
+All parameters are passed in the message body using POST for security.

 ## Requirements
 * mongodb